BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## args

-Some custom macros  swap the ```getopt_long_only``` to parsing command-line parameters and automaticly construct usage.
+Some custom macros  swap the ```getopt_long_only``` to parse command-line parameters and automaticly construct the usage.

 ## collection

-Simply class to calculate union, intersection and jaccard similarity for weighted-set.
+Simply class to calculate union, intersection and Jaccard similarity for a weighted-set.

 ## files

-Interfaces for read and write file.
+Interfaces for read and write files.
-One interface to read/write both normal file and gzip format file.
+One interface to read/write both normal files and gzip format files.

 ## graph

-A simple vertex-edge graph implement.
+A simple vertex-edge graph implementation.

 support classic algorithm :